 - is the only City Councillor on the Board of the East York Foundation.

 Mary has a deep appreciation for the value of the Toronto Public Library.
-She has consistenly voted to properly fund the library and has served on the Library Baord.
-She succesfully advocated for the City to develop programs to address the Digital Divide that leaves many Torontonians and their children cut-off from the benefits of the internet.
+She has consistently voted to properly fund the library and has served on the Library Board.
+She successfully advocated for the City to develop programs to address the Digital Divide that leaves many Torontonians and their children cut-off from the benefits of the internet.
 Locally, Mary:

 - organized a community campaign when the Todmorden Room branch at the East York Community Centre was threatened

 Mary knows it is important to make Toronto affordable for all - especially familes.
 She has voted to support childcare, youth recreation and community pools.
 She organized city wide campaign against increases to sports field fees that would have prevented many children from playing sports.
 Locally, Mary: